sun-runners/ngBackspace/README.md

 ngBackspace
 =======

-Trigger an expression when the backspace key is pressed.
+ngBackspace is an angularjs library that triggers an expression when the backspace key is pressed.

 <br/>